The Experience

 The Cliff Walk: First Views

-After 60–90 minutes on the beach (dependent on tide and group interest), the tour moves to the cliff top for a gentle 30-minute walk towards Haven Brow.
-The first Sister rises 77 metres above the sea and offers an unobstructed view back along the coast.
+After 60–90 minutes on the beach (dependent on tide and group interest), the tour moves to the cliff top for a gentle 30-minute walk towards Went Hill Brow.
+The nearest Sister rises 77 metres above the sea and offers an unobstructed view back along the coast.
 The guide points out chalk downland flowers, butterflies (in season), and the distinctive outline of Belle Tout Lighthouse in the distance.

 The National Trust café at Birling Gap is open seasonally — a warm drink and a scone provide a well-earned finish to the session.
 Most families spend an additional hour or two exploring independently after the guided session ends.